Veyi Padagalu: Characters

-Synopsis
+Summary

 The story chronicles the lives of those living in a village named Subbannapeta over three centuries.
 The village's fortunes have a close relationship to the change in traditional social structures like the caste system, the temple, the family, and the farm.
 These aspects are symbolically represented by the families of Harappa Naidu, Rameswara Sastry, and Ganachari.
 At the start of the novel, Veeranna Naidu discovers a treasure trove and is convinced by a Brahmin astrologer to found Subbannapeta as a zamindari.
 He establishes temples for Subrahmanyeswara and Venugopala Swamy, representations of Shiva and Vishnu respectively, and constructs a fort, which offers safety and acts as a seat of traditional learning.
 The villagers' commitment to the two local temples decreases over the centuries and mirrors the gradual decline and disappearance of traditional culture and the village itself.
 The hoods of the thousand-hooded serpent that embodies the village's patron god Subrahmanyeswara disappear with this decline, with scarcely two remaining with the passage of time.